jazzband/django-two-factor-auth/README.rst

 authentication might be circumvented.
 The admin interface should be automatically patched to use the new login method.

+Support for YubiKey_ is disabled by default, but enabling is easy.
+Please refer to the documentation for instructions.

 Contribute
 ==========
 * Submit issues to the `issue tracker`_ on Github